All our reports in your inbox

 Right now Brazilian subscribers are getting an LTE signal on about half of all data sessions.
 That’s nothing to scoff at considering Brazil’s 4G market is still young, but Brazilian operators still have some work to do before LTE comes truly pervasive.
 That said, Brazil has some decent 3G networks for consumers to fall back on.
 Only one operator, Nextel, averaged 3G speeds less than 1 Mbps, and three of them were able to supply a 3G or better data signal more than 80 percent of the time.
 Also, Brazil’s mobile users experienced relatively little time out of range of signal availability compared to other developed countries.

 Of course, three months out of a typical Brazilian winter will be nothing compared to three weeks of Olympics festivities.
 By this time next year, we’ll know just how prepared Brazil’s networks are.

-(*) Editor’s note: In June of 2016, OpenSignal changed the name of its coverage metric to network availability.
-Availability measures the same thing as coverage — the proportion of time users remain connected to a particular network — but we felt that availability was a better reflection of the metric’s definition.
+(*) Editor’s note: In June of 2016, OpenSignal changed the name of its availability metric to network availability.
+Availability measures the same thing as availability — the proportion of time users remain connected to a particular network — but we felt that availability was a better reflection of the metric’s definition.
 For more details see our methodology page.

 Opensignal Limited retains ownership of this report including all intellectual property rights, data, content, graphs & analysis.
 Reports produced by Opensignal Limited may not be quoted, reproduced, distributed, published for any commercial purpose (including use in advertisements or other promotional content) without prior written consent.